1:1 IPAD PROGRAMME AT THE DE FERRERS ACADEMY

 By providing every student with access to their own digital device we have been able to significantly increase access to creative & organisational tools, online resources and more effective feedback and assessment.

-The Academy has a long history of involvement in learning technologies, including use of VLEs and assessment tools and was previously a Secondary Focus School for the SSAT ICT Register.
+The Academy has a long history of involvement in learning technologies, including early use of VLEs and online assessment tools and was previously a Secondary Focus School for the SSAT ICT Register.

 With a clear vision, careful planning and enthusiastic staff and students we have been able to implement a major and successful 1:1 iPad programme across the entire Trent Campus.
 Most importantly, we have been able to do this in an affordable and inclusive way.